zvxzdx/runeforge-wiki-ru/core-guides/tools-landing/blender.md

 ## lol2gltf
 lol2gltf can convert .skn and .skl to the gltf format usable by Blender.

-Converting the gltf file back is not as user friendly and i recommend using lol2fbx in LtMAO.
+Converting the gltf file back is not as user friendly and i recommend using lol2fbx for that.

 If you wish to use <a href="lol2gltf">lol2gltf</a> refer to its guide page.
 <!--ADD LINKS TO EVERYTHING THAT NEEDS TO BE LINKED-->